Do you have a Strategy and Process for Inclusive,

 They decided to put to solar arrays over the canals.
 This greatly reduces evaporation by shielding them from the sun.
 It also provides almost unlimited surface area—with built-in right-of-ways—without infringing on farmland or ecosystems.

-Transitional chaos, pulsing, and false alarms.
+Transient chaos, pulsing, and false alarms.

 The 2000 movie, The Perfect Storm (based on the 1997 book of the same title), documented the collision of three violent weather systems in 1991.
 One story described a private sailboat heading to Bermuda, manned by a captain and two paying passengers.